 However I face the same issue as mentioned above on the following file i.e :

 i.e the following error is thrown after visiting Diagnostic->System Check :

 Could you please replicate and fix the issue?.

 Created https://github.com/matomo-org/matomo/pull/17604 as a first improvement as well as this FAQ https://matomo.org/faq/troubleshooting/how-do-i-fix-the-error-private-directories-are-accessible/ which we can improve and complete over time.

-To fully fix this issue we should maybe split the detections into two parts:
+To fully fix this issue we should maybe split the one system check into two system checks:

-lang/en.jsoncheck for now).
+'/tmp/empty'check for now).
+These directories are basically optional.
 Once we add more checks eg for

 coreetc then we could move these files in there as well.

 /tmp is also hard coded and we may want to use

 strpos($tmpDir, PIWIK_INCLUDE_PATH) === false then we would need to assume the tmp is not in the public directory and don't need to execute the check for the tmp directory.